singh-man/books/crackingTheCoding/16_moderate.md

 ```
 Figuring out the runtime here takes a bit of calculation.

-Observe that reducing a by half takes O(log a)work.
+Observe that reducing a by half takes O(log a) work.
 Why?
-For each round of "reduce a by half", the abso­lute values of a and delta always add up to the same number.The values of delta anda will converge at a/2.
+For each round of "reduce a by half", the abso­lute values of a and delta always add up to the same number.
+The values of delta and a will converge at a/2.
 Since de1ta is being doubled each time, it will take O(log a)steps to reach half of a.

 We do O(log a) rounds.

-1. Reducing a to a/2 takes O(log a)time.
+1. Reducing a to a/2 takes O(log a) time.
 2. Reducing a/2 to a/4 takes O(log a/2) time.
-3. Reducing a/4 to a/8 takes O(log  a/4 ) time.
+3. Reducing a/4 to a/8 takes O(log a/4) time.

 ...
 As so on , for O(log a) rounds.

-The runtime therefore is O(log a+ log(a/2) +log(a/4)+ ... ), with O(log a) terms in the expression.
+The runtime therefore is O(log a + log(a/2) + log(a/4) + ... ), with O(log a) terms in the expression.

 Recall two rules of logs: